juanfont/headscale/.github/ISSUE_TEMPLATE/other_issue.md

 ---
-name: 'Other issue'
+name: "Other issue"
-about: 'Report a different issue'
+about: "Report a different issue"
-title: ''
+title: ""
-labels: [ 'bug' ]
+labels: ["bug"]
-assignees: ''
+assignees: ""
 ---

 <!-- If you have a question, please consider using our Discord for asking questions -->

 **Issue description**

 <!-- Please add your issue description. -->

 **To Reproduce**

 <!-- Steps to reproduce the behavior. -->

 **Context info**

 <!-- Please add relevant information about your system.
 For example:
 - Version of headscale used
 - Version of tailscale client